 Commitment to Continuous Improvement

-- Bioenergy sustainability indicators—Collaborated with researchers at Oak Ridge National Laboratory to develop a suite of bioenergy sustainability indicators to measure and assess environmental and socioeconomic sustainability along the bioenergy supply chain.
+Bioenergy Sustainability Indicators—BETO collaborated with researchers at Oak Ridge National Laboratory to develop a suite of bioenergy sustainability indicators to measure and assess environmental and socioeconomic sustainability along the bioenergy supply chain.

-- Online toolkits and data resources—Developed and maintains the Bioenergy Knowledge Discovery Framework (KDF), a database and geospatial analysis tool that is a national decision-support framework to foster a sustainable and robust bioenergy industry.
+Online Toolkits and Data Resources—BETO developed and maintains the Bioenergy Knowledge Discovery Framework (KDF), a database and geospatial analysis tool that is a national decision-support framework to foster a sustainable and robust bioenergy industry.

-- Global scientific dialogues—Participates in international dialogues on sustainable bioenergy to contribute technical expertise and communicate the U.S. experience in evaluating and enhancing bioenergy sustainability.
-Organizations we work with include the International Energy Agency, the Intergovernmental Panel on Climate Change, the Global Bioenergy Partnership, and the International Organization for Standardization.
+Global Scientific Dialogues—BETO participates in international dialogues on sustainable bioenergy to contribute technical expertise and communicate the U.S. experience in evaluating and enhancing bioenergy sustainability.
+Organizations that BETO engages with include the International Energy Agency Bioenergy, the Global Bioenergy Partnership, and the Roundtable on Sustainable Biomaterials.